-- A. What is the effect of the proposed work on the landmark or the property upon which such work is to be done?
-Analysis: The proposed work will replace the original metal shingle roof with an asphalt shingle roof.
-Based on the City's Historic Preservation Design Guidelines, staff contends that the proposed asphalt shingle roof is not a successful replacement for metal shingles. - B. What is the relationship between such work and other structures on the landmark site or other property in the historic district? - Analysis: The proposed roof replacement will detract from the overall historic character of Northeast Lucerne Local Historic District the by reducing an already limited number of original metal shingle roofs in this district. - C. To what extent will the historic, architectural, or archaeological significance, architectural style, design, arrangement, texture, materials and color of the landmark or the property be affected?
+A. What is the effect of the proposed work on the landmark or the property upon which such work is to be done?

+Analysis: The proposed work will replace the original metal shingle roof with standing seam metal roof.
+Based on the City's Historic Preservation Design Guidelines, staff contends that the proposed standing seam roof is not a successful replacement for metal shingles.

+B. What is the relationship between such work and other structures on the landmark site or other property in the historic district?

+Analysis: The proposed roof replacement will detract from the overall historic character of Old Lucerne National Historic District the by reducing an already limited number of original metal shingle roofs in this district.

+C. To what extent will the historic, architectural, or archaeological significance, architectural style, design, arrangement, texture, materials and color of the landmark or the property be affected?

 Analysis: Per the regulations set forth in the City's Historic Preservation Design Guidelines, replacement roofs shall replicate the appearance of the original roofing material.
-The asphalt shingle roof will reduce the overall historic character of this property. - D. Would denial of a certificate of appropriateness deprive the property owner of reasonable beneficial use of his property? - Analysis: No, denial of the COA would not deprive the applicant of reasonable use of the property. - E. Are the applicant's plans technically feasible and capable of being carried out within a reasonable time?
-Analysis: Yes, the applicant's plans can be completed in a reasonable timeframe. - F. Are the plans (i) consistent with the city's design guidelines, once adopted, or (ii) in the event the design guidelines are not adopted or do not address the relevant issue, consistent as reasonably possible with the applicable portions of the United States Secretary of the Interior's Standards for Rehabilitation then in effect?
+The standing seam roof will reduce the overall historic integrity of this property by removing and inappropriately replacing a character-defining feature.

+D. Would denial of a certificate of appropriateness deprive the property owner of reasonable beneficial use of his property?

+Analysis: No, denial of the COA would not deprive the applicant of reasonable use of the property.

+E. Are the applicant's plans technically feasible and capable of being carried out within a reasonable time?

+Analysis: Yes, the applicant's plans can be completed in a reasonable timeframe.

+F. Are the plans (i) consistent with the city's design guidelines, once adopted, or (ii) in the event the design guidelines are not adopted or do not address the relevant issue, consistent as reasonably possible with the applicable portions of the United States Secretary of the Interior's Standards for Rehabilitation then in effect?